bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 -----------------------------------------

 Every language has its quirks.
 Some of them get discussed in the later sections.
 However, there's one thing that should get mentioned at this point:

-- make sure to use your language's proposed naming convention, if there exists one.
+**make sure to use your language's proposed naming convention, if there exists one.**

-This includes simle character cases like capitalized class names (almost all object oriented languages) or method names (CSharp), and whether a multi word function should be written with underscores (also called `snake_case`, e.g.
+This includes simple character cases like capitalized class names (almost all object oriented languages) or method names (CSharp), and whether a multi word function should be written with underscores (also called `snake_case`, e.g.
 `my_awesome_function`, Ruby, Python) or in *camelCase* (Haskell,